Kav1770/cse15l-lab-reports/labReport3.md

 However, using grep-i shows both lowercase and uppercase versions of the string.
 ![Image](https://user-images.githubusercontent.com/126924884/236640867-5b95f3ec-0e5c-46c9-be23-6f626356cb7e.png)

+**Usecases:**
+This command could be used in cases where the programmer is uncertain if the string that they are looking for has uppercase characters and just wants to search for all cases in which a string occurs in a file.
+Another case maybe that the programmer is certain that there are uppercase and lowercase versions of the string that is being searched for, and wants to find all cases of the string regardless of the case.
+This command is useful in decreasing the amount of commands that the programmer has to use by making the search case insensitive.

 Source for grep-i commands were the following links:
 * [Wikibooks](https://en.wikibooks.org/wiki/Grep)
 * [GeeksforGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)